-The Adviser is not constrained by any particular investment style.
-At any given time, the Adviser may tend to buy "growth" stocks or "value" stocks, or a combination of both types.
+The Adviser's emphasis on incomeproducing equity securities tends to lead to investments in "value" stocks in the common stock category.
+However, the Adviser is not constrained by any particular investment style.
 In buying and selling securities for the fund, the Adviser relies on fundamental analysis, which involves a bottom-up assessment of a company's potential for success in light of factors including its financial condition, earnings outlook, strategy, management, industry position, and economic and market conditions.